state-alchemists/zrb/README.md

        ⬇️
 ```

+Zrb Task is the smallest automation unit.
+You can configure a Zrb Task using user input (`inputs`) or environment variables (`envs` or `env_files`).
+Every Zrb Task has a configurable `retry` mechanism.
+Moreover, you can also define Zrb Task dependencies using the shift right operator `>>` or `upstreams` parameter.

-You can create a file named `zrb_init.py` and define the tasks as follows:
+You can create a file named `zrb_init.py` and define your Zrb Tasks as follows:

 ```python
 # File name: zrb_init.py